OfocheCynthia/Mobile_Sales_Analysis/README.md

 ---
 ## Project Overview

 >> This project analyzes a mobile phone sales dataset to uncover key business insights.
-The dataset contains details such as product model, brand, price, Age, Gender, color, quantity sold, payment method and sales amount.
+The dataset contains details such as product model, brand, price, Age, Gender, quantity sold, payment method and sales amount.
 Using data analysis techniques, I explored sales performance across different dimensions, including product category, customer preferences, and regional trends.
 The main goal of this project is to identify:.
 + How Age and Gender impacts customer demand.
-+ Sales patterns across colors and product categories.
++ Sales patterns acrossproduct categories.
 + Potential business opportunities for increasing sales.
 + The most preferred payment method.